-Sit & Gos are basically just smaller tournaments, sometimes only one table or less, that start up as soon as enough players are seated at the table(s).
+Sit & Gos are smaller tournaments, sometimes only one table or less, that start up as soon as enough players are seated at the table(s).
 Sit & Gos start all the time on online poker sites thanks to the massive volume of players.
 Sit & Gos take much less time than massive multi-table tournaments but the rewards are also smaller.
-Once you start playing Sit & Goes make sure you check out our Sit & Go Essentials series for some great strategy tips.
+Once you start playing Sit & Go's, make sure you check out our Essential Sit & Go strategy series for some great strategy tips.
 Also now very popular among online poker players are Jackpot Sit & Gos (aka Spin & Gos or BLAST Poker), which are hyper-turbo, 3- or 4-handed tournaments that multiply the prize pools before the battle begins.
 Read more about them here:

-As you can cash out at any time, meaning you can play for 10 minutes or 10 hours.
-Many poker players enjoy the flexibility of cash games compared to tournaments where you are generally locked in for a decent amount of time to make it into the money.
+As you can cash out at any time you can play for 10 minutes or 10 hours.
+Many poker players enjoy the flexibility of cash games compared to tournaments, where you are generally locked in for a longer amount of time to make it into the money.

 Which Poker Site is Right for You?

 Some poker sites also offer more variants of poker (such as PLO, Seven-Card Stud, Five-Card Stud, Lowball) while others are limited to just Hold’em and Omaha.
 For more detailed information on what each poker site can offer, check our expert poker site reviews.